Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Armature Works is a foodie’s paradise — that’s just a fact.

-Not only is it full of amazing eateries and a 22,000 square-foot market boasting incredible fresh food you’ll be dying to sink your teeth into, it also hosts workshops from top chefs and restaurateurs with pop-up meals, cooking classes, and wine tastings.
+The place also hosts workshops from top chefs and restaurateurs with pop-up meals, cooking classes and wine tastings.

 For foodies, this is one of the most iconic things to do in Tampa.

-Located in historic Ybor City, Columbia is Florida’s oldest restaurant and the largest Spanish restaurant in the world, run by 4th and 5th generation descendants of the founder Casimiro Hernandez Sr.
+Located in historic Ybor City, Columbia is Florida’s oldest restaurant and the largest Spanish restaurant in the world — run by fourth and fifth-generation descendants of the founder Casimiro Hernandez Sr.

-To accompany some brilliant Spanish cuisine (travelers love the Cuban sandwiches!), Columbia hosts flamenco dancing and jazz.
+To accompany some brilliant Spanish cuisine, Columbia hosts flamenco dancing and jazz.

 In this unique dolphin-spotting cruise, board the Pirate’s Ransom for a live-action roleplay of Captain Memo’s search for (real) dolphins!

-With the crew in character, you’ll get so caught up you won’t remember where you are.
+With the crew in character, you can get so caught up you won’t remember where you are.
+Get to learn also Captain Memo and his wife’s journey that they embarked on to make their dream pirate ship come to life in Clearwater.

-Camera at the ready; check out the colorful roses of the Wedding Garden, the ponds of the Wetlands Walkway, take in the aromas of the Tropical Fruit Garden, and see the gorgeous residents of Butterfly Garden who aren’t afraid to land on you!
+Take in the aromas of the Tropical Fruit Garden and see the gorgeous residents of Butterfly Garden who aren’t afraid to land on you!

 Pier 60 is the best sunset in Tampa Bay, hands-down.

-While the colorful sunset is already amazing, Pier 60 brings local artists and buskers to perform every night — the variety of skills on show will dazzle and entertain you for hours, from jugglers to fire-eaters to stencil artists and more.
+While the colorful sunset is already amazing, Pier 60 brings local artists and buskers to perform every night — the variety of skills on show dazzle and entertain visitors for hours, from jugglers to fire-eaters to stencil artists and more.

 The 20th century’s greatest artist has over 2,400 of his works in St Petersburg, Florida — a collection that is simply unmissable.

-After the gallery, head outside to the Avant-garden which represents the connection between nature and mathematics.
+After exploring the gallery, head outside to the Avant-garden that represents the connection between nature and mathematics.

-55 – Take a photography lesson at the Florida Museum of Photographic Arts
+57 – Learn about photography at the Florida Museum of Photographic Arts

-A museum dedicated to displaying the best of local and international photographic talent, and hoping to spread the secrets of photography to anyone who will listen, FMPA offers a host of displays that are both dynamic and brilliant.
+A museum dedicated to displaying the best of local and international photography talent, and hoping to spread the secrets of photography to anyone who listens — FMPA offers a host of displays that are both dynamic and brilliant.

 International travelers might want to start here.